 Recovery is not the absence of symptoms; it is a full life with pleasure, love, life, happiness, and purpose.
-We believe that all people can recover from a mental health, substance use or trauma-related condition.
+We believe that all people are worthy and deserving of success and satisfaction in the life role of their choosing.

 The New York Psychiatric Rehabilitation Training Academy is a resource for professionals who recognize the impact and opportunity that psychiatric rehabilitation skills and practices has in centering each person to determine their path to recovery.

-Through live and recorded webinars, podcasts, on-site training and consultation and self-paced learning, PROS (Personalized Recovery Oriented Services), CORE (Community Oriented Recovery and Empowerment), and BH HCBS (Behavioral Health Home and Community Based Services) providers learn to promote and apply psychiatric rehabilitation skills and practices in the recovery of people with mental health, substance use and/or trauma-related challenges.
+Through live and recorded webinars, self-paced learning, on-site training and consultation , PROS (Personalized Recovery Oriented Services), CORE (Community Oriented Recovery and Empowerment), CCBHC (Certified Community Behavioral Health Clinic), and BH HCBS (Behavioral Health Home and Community Based Services) providers learn to promote and apply psychiatric rehabilitation skills and practices in the recovery of individuals supported in programs.

 The Training Academy is grateful for and grounded in the work of Marianne Farkas, one of the founding members of the Boston University Center for Psychiatric Rehabilitation where she and her colleagues developed the knowledge base and competencies that make up the field of psychiatric rehabilitation.